 You may not be able to supervise a permit driver if you have a restricted license due to a suspension for owing child support.

-If your license has been suspended due to nonpayment of child support, you may qualify for a restricted driving permit or a hardship license, but this license only allows you to drive to and from work, school, medical appointments, and child visitation.
+If your license has been suspended due to nonpayment of child support, you may qualify for a restricted driving permit or a hardship license.
+Still, this license only allows you to drive to and from work, school, medical appointments, and child visitation.
 Many states even assign a nighttime curfew.

 What types of car insurance are offered to young drivers?

-Like older drivers, young drivers can tap into bodily injury liability coverage, property damage liability coverage, collision coverage, comprehensive coverage and more.
-While drivers are often required to carry a minimum amount of liability coverage, other optional coverages tend to offer additional protection.
+Like older drivers, young drivers can purchase bodily injury liability coverage, property damage liability coverage, collision coverage, comprehensive coverage and more.
+While drivers are often required to carry a minimum liability coverage, other optional coverages offer additional protection.

 Walker says insurers don’t typically sell car insurance policies to drivers with a learner’s permit on their own.